Smart Timing and Strategy Beyond the Usual Holidays

 To take it a step further, include details like nearby store locations or offers customized to their preferences.
 If your business has multiple locations, highlighting the one closest to them creates a sense of convenience and connection.

 Personalization is the most important element of any postcard.
 Adding a recipient’s name can increase response rates by 135%, proving just how much people respond to messages that feel made for them.
 It’s what makes people stop, take notice, and feel like the message was created just for them.
-When done right, personalization drives higher response rates and builds trust with your audience. - Adherence to USPS Regulations
+When done right, personalization drives higher response rates and builds trust with your audience. - Tracking and Analytics

 A strong layout guides the reader’s eye from the headline to the visuals, then to the CTA.
 Use white space strategically—it’s not “wasted” space; it’s breathing room that makes your design easier to digest.